solana-labs/solana/docs/src/proposals/optimistic-confirmation-and-slashing.md

 https://github.com/solana-labs/solana/projects/52

-At the end of May, the mainnet is moving to 1.1, and TdS is moving to 1.2.
-With 1.2, TdS will behave as if we have 1-block conf as long as no more than 4% of the validators are acting maliciously.
+At the end of May, the mainnet-beta is moving to 1.1, and testnet is moving to 1.2.
+With 1.2, testnet will behave as if we have 1-block conf as long as no more than 4% of the validators are acting maliciously.
 Applications can assume that 2/3+ votes observed in gossip confirm a block or that at least 4.66% of the network is violating the protocol.